 Who manages graduate research degrees?

-Higher degrees by research are governed by the Board of Graduate Research.
-Through the Graduate Research School, the board approves enrolments, receives records of your Research Progress Panel (RPP) meetings, authorises examiners, and recommends the award of graduate research degrees to Academic Board.
+Graduate Research degrees are governed by the Board of Graduate Research.
+Through the Graduate Research School, the board approves enrolments, receives records of your research progress, authorises examiners, and recommends the award of graduate research degrees to Academic Board.

 The Board of Graduate Research is chaired by the Dean of Graduate Studies, and it includes student representatives, one from each college, who are full members of the Board.
 These representatives are elected by the La Trobe Graduate Researchers team, which is comprised of School representatives.
 See the Board of Graduate Research Terms of reference [PDF 146KB] .

-Graduate Research Coordinators and School Graduate Research Coordinators
+Graduate Research Coordinators and School Directors of Graduate Research